UK says it can draw investment and defend values after Huawei row

 Britain is in the process of carving out a new foreign policy as it prepares to fully leave the European Union at the end of the year.

-Britain granted Huawei a limited role in its future 5G networks in January, but ministers have since said the introduction of US sanctions on the company means it may no longer be a reliable supplier.
+London granted Huawei a limited role in Britain's future 5G networks in January, but ministers have since said the introduction of sanctions by the United States on the company means it may no longer be a reliable supplier.

-British officials say a review of the implications of the sanctions, which are aimed at cutting off Huawei's access to US chipmakers, was all but completed and ministers would make a decision soon.
+British officials say a review of the implications of the sanctions, which are aimed at cutting off Huawei's access to American chipmakers, was all but completed and ministers would make a decision soon.

-China's ambassador said that showed Britain was now bouncing "to the tune of the other countries" and questioned how Britain could be "great" if it no longer had an independent foreign policy.
+Mr Liu said that showed Britain was now dancing "to the tune of the other countries", and questioned how Britain could be "great" if it no longer had an independent foreign policy.

 He said he did not want to speculate on what the government's decision on Huawei would be but US sanctions on the company would have implications for Britain.